1. The law requires most employers to have an anti-discrimination and “open door” reporting policy. Does your employer have one?

 3. To be protected by the Family Medical Leave Act (“FMLA”), you must have worked at your employer for at least a year, worked 1250 hours in that year, and your employer must have 50 or more employees.

-4. Florida and many other states are called “at will” states, which means employers can fire employees for almost any reason, whether good, bad, or even made up, so long as the reason is not based on something protected like race, religion, gender, sexual orientation, disability, etc.
+4. Florida and many other states are called “at will” states, which means employers can fire employees for almost any reason, whether good, bad, or even made up, so long as the reason is not based on something protected like race, religion, gender, sexual orientation, disability, etc. Discrimination based on age is prohibited in Florida as well.

 CLICK HERE FOR EVERYTHING YOU NEED TO KNOW ABOUT WORKPLACE DISCRIMINATION